Quantum computing: Unitary operators

-The CNOT gate can then be represented using the following matrix:
+The controlled NOT (CNOT) gate can then be represented using the following matrix:

 As a mathematical consequence of this definition, $\operatorname{CNOT}|00\rangle = |00\rangle$, $\operatorname{CNOT}|01\rangle = |01\rangle$, $\operatorname{CNOT}|10\rangle = |11\rangle$, and $\operatorname{CNOT}|11\rangle = |10\rangle$.
 In other words, the CNOT applies a NOT gate ($X$ from before) to the second qubit if and only if the first qubit is in the state $|1\rangle$.
 If the first qubit is $|0\rangle$, nothing is done to either qubit.

-In summary, a quantum computation can be described as a network of quantum logic gates and measurements.
+In summary, quantum computation can be described as a network of quantum logic gates and measurements.
 However, any measurement can be deferred to the end of quantum computation, though this deferment may come at a computational cost, so most quantum circuits depict a network consisting only of quantum logic gates and no measurements.

 Quantum parallelism

-Quantum parallelism refers to the ability of quantum computers to evaluate a function for multiple input values simultaneously.
-This can be achieved by preparing a quantum system in a superposition of input states, and applying a unitary transformation that encodes the function to be evaluated.
-The resulting state encodes the function's output values for all input values in the superposition, allowing for the computation of multiple outputs simultaneously.
+Quantum parallelism is the heuristic that quantum computers can be thought of as evaluating a function for multiple input values simultaneously.
+This can be achieved by preparing a quantum system in a superposition of input states and applying a unitary transformation that encodes the function to be evaluated.
+The resulting state encodes the function's output values for all input values in the superposition, enabling the simultaneous computation of multiple outputs.
 This property is key to the speedup of many quantum algorithms.
+However, "parallelism" in this sense is insufficient to speed up a computation, because the measurement at the end of the computation gives only one value.
+To be useful, a quantum algorithm must also incorporate some other conceptual ingredient.

 Quantum programming

-There are a number of models of computation for quantum computing, distinguished by the basic elements in which the computation is decomposed.
+There are multiple models of computation for quantum computing, distinguished by the basic elements in which the computation is decomposed.

 Gate array

 A quantum gate array decomposes computation into a sequence of few-qubit quantum gates.
 A quantum computation can be described as a network of quantum logic gates and measurements.
 However, any measurement can be deferred to the end of quantum computation, though this deferment may come at a computational cost, so most quantum circuits depict a network consisting only of quantum logic gates and no measurements.

 Any quantum computation (which is, in the above formalism, any unitary matrix of size $2^n \times 2^n$ over $n$ qubits) can be represented as a network of quantum logic gates from a fairly small family of gates.
 A choice of gate family that enables this construction is known as a universal gate set, since a computer that can run such circuits is a universal quantum computer.
 One common such set includes all single-qubit gates as well as the CNOT gate from above.
 This means any quantum computation can be performed by executing a sequence of single-qubit gates together with CNOT gates.
 Though this gate set is infinite, it can be replaced with a finite gate set by appealing to the Solovay-Kitaev theorem.
+Implementation of Boolean functions using the few-qubit quantum gates is presented here.